 - your agreement to the sexual act was a condition of you being given job benefits, or your refusal to engage in the sexual activity caused a job detriment.

-It can be difficult to prove sexual harassment when you get to court as you must prove you were subjected to unwelcome harassment of a sexual nature and that it was so severe that it had a negative impact on your ability to do your job as it created a hostile environment.
+It can be difficult to prove sexual harassment when you get to court as you must prove in court you were subjected to unwelcome harassment of a sexual nature and that it was so severe that it had a negative impact on your ability to do your job as it created a hostile environment.
 Also, you must prove your employer knew or should have known that the harassment was occurring but failed to do anything about it.
-It is a good idea to contact an employer attorney to help you navigate the process and get the compensation you deserve.
+Finally, you will need evidence available to prove you were harassed via email messages, video recordings, written statements, etc. It is a good idea to contact an employer attorney to help you navigate the process and get the compensation you deserve.

 It is never easy to gather evidence about workplace harassment so whatever you have managed to acquire you should keep in a safe place so that it is ready to be used if you are called to go to court.
 A lawyer may be able to help.